 Inability of our internal controls to keep pace with our expansion may result in losses.
-In recent years, we have expanded the operational support located in certain jurisdictions where the electricity, communications, new personnel, and other systems necessary to support our activities may not be as strong as in the U.S. and established Northern Trust Hedge Fund Services LLC, a unit created in connection with the Omnium acquisition, which serves hedge funds and large institutional investors with complex portfolios.
+In recent years, we have expanded the operational support located in certain jurisdictions where the electricity, communications, new personnel, and other systems necessary to support our activities may not be as strong as in the U.S. and established Northern Trust Hedge Fund Services LLC, which serves hedge funds and large institutional investors with complex portfolios.
 These expansions increase the risk that problems with our systems may occur and disrupt our operations, resulting in losses.
 Our internal controls might not keep up with the rate of growth resulting in losses.